Fluster Cluck Review

 Fluster Cluck 5

-Naturally, you’ll be flying one of the handful of different stylized spaceships available, each with varying stats, although the differences are marginal at best.
-As with everything else in the game, you’ll unlock new ones, mostly with different paint jobs.
-While the character you choose doesn’t have any stats, you can compliment your ship by equipping an accessory.
+Naturally, you'll be flying one of the handful of different stylized spaceships available, each with varying stats, although the differences are marginal at best.
+As with everything else in the game, you'll unlock new ones, mostly with different paint jobs.
+While the character you choose doesn't have any stats, you can complement your ship by equipping an accessory.
 I used one that resembled a shapka that gave an additional point to my damage stat.
-If it actually did anything, I was able to tell, but kept it equipped just in case.
-Weapons aren’t ship specific, and feature different firing styles, such as a firing in a single fire or in a spread like manner.
+If it actually did anything, I wasn't able to tell, but kept it equipped just in case.
+Weapons aren't ship specific and feature different firing styles, such as firing in a single shot or in a spread-like manner.

 Hoping to relive the glory age of split-screen multiplayer, Fluster Cluck needs to be played with friends.
 The multiplayer game modes, Deathmatch and Chikkin Hunt may be simplistic, but there are team versions of each one allowing for a 2v2 experience instead of free-for-all (FFA).